VivianBellfore/CSharp-Snippets/LanguageManager/README.md

 # Installation and usage
 After adding this folder to your project you need to change some things in the `LanuageManager.cs`:
-- Line 27, change the default language if it should not be english.
+- Line 24, change the default language if it should not be english.
 - Line 45, the name of the namespace you are using.
-- Line 68, Change the database SQL statement for your user language system.
-- Line 106, update your user language if you have stored it somewhere.
-- Line 119, save or update your system language if you want to store it.

 And change the namespaces in the language `.cs` files also.